sylviemarie/Stalk-Eyed-Fly-Genomics/PAML.md

 - if 𝜔 < 1, the stabilizing selection is ongoing (under constraint)

 ### CODEML Tests ###
-- The branch model = detect positive selection driving adaptive protein evolution within specific lineages of the species phylogeny; allows 𝜔 to vary among branches and are specified in the variable model; use unrooted tree
+- The branch model = assume different ω ratio parameters for different branches on the phylogeny; detect positive selection acting on particular lineages, without averaging the ω ratio throughout the phylogenetic tree
-- The branch-site model = detect positive selection driving adaptive protein evolution within a subset of amino acids residues in the protein; allows 𝜔 to vary among lineages and across sites; specifies which branch to test for positive selection; use unrooted tree; compare null and alternate model
+- The branch-site model = aim to detect positive selection that affects only a few sites on prespecified lineages, the foreground branch is the branch under test for positive selection
-- The site model = detect positive selection driving adaptive protein evolution affecting a subset of sites along a lineage specified *a priori*
+- The site model = not used

 Note: all FASTA files need to be converted into PHYLIP format to be used in PAML, which is the preferred file format that stores a multiple sequence alignment.
 This is done using the script '12.convert-fasta-phylip.py'.

 ## Running PAML Models